 These are essentially legal arguments that certain evidence should be excluded from the trial, some people should not testify, or even that the criminal case should be dismissed.

-While there are numerous possibilities – there are some common pre-trail motions that can be made before the court.
+While there are numerous possibilities, some common pre-trial motions that can be made before the court include motions to suppress evidence, motions to exclude certain testimonies, and motions to compel discovery.

-For example, if you are charged with drug possession, we might be able to file motion asking the court to “exclude” the drug paraphernalia, if we have a reasonable belief if was seized through an illegal search
+For example, if you are charged with drug possession, we might be able to file a motion asking the court to “exclude” the drug paraphernalia if we have a reasonable belief that it was seized through an illegal search.

-We might be able to make a reasonable argument that your confession should be excluded due to the fact your answers were in response to questioning by police who didn't properly read Miranda rights.
+We might be able to make a reasonable argument that your confession should be excluded because your answers were in response to questioning by police who didn't properly read your Miranda rights.

-Additionally, we might be able to ask the court to dismiss your case because police officers lacked sufficient probable cause to arrest you, or due to insufficient evidence to find you guilty.
+Additionally, we might be able to ask the court to dismiss your case because police officers lacked sufficient probable cause to arrest you or because there was insufficient evidence to find you guilty.

 Pitchess Motion

 Another common California motion is a Pitchess request for confidential police records.
-By law, there are significant privacy protections for law enforcement that includes that the information in their personnel files will remain confidential.
+By law, law enforcement has significant privacy protections, including the confidentiality of information in their personnel files.

 However, in certain cases like allegations of racial bias, excessive force, or a false police report, some information like prior disciplinary incidents could be relevant to your Los Angeles criminal case.